deekyykeed/Basket-v2/SUPABASE_SETUP_INSTRUCTIONS.md

 ```sql
 SELECT * FROM products WHERE featured = true;
 ```
-You should see 8 products (Tomato, Lettuce, Banana, etc.)
+You should see 6 products: Banana, Orange, Grapes, Lettuce, Bread, Apple

 ## Step 5: (Optional) Set Up Storage for Product Images